- Co-Founder, The Violence Project

 - B.A.
 (Hons., Sociology with American Studies, First Class), University of Northampton (see alumni profile)

-James Densley is a Professor of Criminal Justice and University Scholar at Metropolitan State University, part of the Minnesota State system.
+James Densley is Professor of Criminal Justice and University Scholar at Metropolitan State University, part of the Minnesota State system, and Co-founder of The Violence Project.
 He has received global media attention for his work on street gangs, criminal networks, violence, and policing.
-Densley is the author of two books, including the award-winning, How Gangs Work (Palgrave Macmillan, 2013), 40 refereed articles in leading social science journals, and over 50 book chapters, essays, and other non-refereed works in outlets such as CNN, The Conversation (with reprints in The Chicago Tribune, Salon, and others), The Guardian, The Herald, HuffPost, Los Angeles Times, MinnPost, The Star Tribune, The Sun, USA Today, The Wall Street Journal, and The Washington Post.
+Densley is the author of three books, including the award-winning, How Gangs Work (Palgrave Macmillan, 2013), 40 peer-reviewed articles in leading social science journals, and over 70 book chapters, essays, and other non-refereed works in outlets such as CNN, The Guardian, HuffPost, LA Times, USA Today, The Wall Street Journal, and The Washington Post.

 Densley has been an invited or plenary speaker on three continents and in 2019 he became a TEDx speaker.
-He has received over $1 million in competitive grants and is Co-PI on a NIJ-funded study of public mass shooters in America, a GRRI international collaboration grant focused on state-sponsored violence in the Philippines, and a One2One mentoring initiative for law enforcement funded by the Youth Hope Foundation.
+He has received over $1 million in competitive grants and was Co-PI on the high profile NIJ-funded study of mass shooters in the United States.
+Other funded projects include a GRRI international collaboration grant focused on state-sponsored violence in the Philippines and a Youth Hope Foundation grant for a One2One mentoring initiative for law enforcement.

 Densley consulted on HM Government's Serious Violence Strategy, a Parliamentary Office of Science and Technology note on Early Interventions to Reduce Violent Crime, the National Initiative for Building Community Trust and Justice, the acclaimed Irish Greentown study, and a RAND study of Ending Gang and Youth Violence (EGYV) areas, commissioned by the UK Home Office.
 He testified in front of the National Commission on Terrorist Attacks Upon the United States (the 9/11 Review Commission) and the Minnesota Advisory Committee to the US Commission on Civil Rights.
 He also co-signed an open letter to the media urging them to stop publishing the names and photographs of mass killers.